Clever/sentry-node/README.md

 Sentry asks for three main fields:
 * `message`: what was the exception?
 Always the message from the passed in error.
 * `logger`: what piece of code generated the message to Sentry?
 Usually just whatever application actually holds the Sentry client.
+* `extra`: what other information is needed to determine the cause of the error